EthACKdotOrg/fogmail/README.md

 Dovecot supports master-master replication.
 This allows us to build several entry-points for your pop/imap access; as well, building several entries for postfix isn't a problem.
 We will just get "some" DNS entries for the MX field ;).

 As previously stated, the main decentralized part will be for the storage.
 Probably the most important part in fact: mails are growing, we send more and more stuff through it.
 Thus we need storage.
 Using Tahoe-lafs, we will be able to provide an infinit-storage, provided you, the community, participate and provide some spare gigas.

+Note: we're probably NOT going to use Tahoe.
+Still, we'll be able to decentralize the filesystem.
+Thus don't worry ;).

 ## Security
 Probably the most interesting part.
 We want your communications to be encrypted.
 All of them.
 Even if you don't send them encrypted.